marshallou/learning-notes/database-15-445/buffer-pool-manager.md

 * To read a record, the DBMS scans the log backwards to "re-creates" the tuple to find what it needs.
 * build index to allow it to jump to locations in the log.
 * There is periodically compaction running.

+## 3. buffer pool
+### 3.1 page table and frame
+* The buffer pools consists of two parts: frame and page table.
+Page table maintains the pageId to frame.
+Frame contains the actual page data.
+* frame: Inside the buffer pool, the place where we store the page data is called frame.
+* page table: page table is the table map from pageId to frame which will be used by execution engine to query the page.
+If the page table says it is not in frame, we will need to bring to it from disk.

+####3.1.1 page table vs page directory
+* page directory is map from page id to page location on disk, i.e, which file and what offset.
+* page table is map from page id to frame.

+####3.1.2 page table and meta-data
+* The page table is considered as meta-data of buffer pool.
+Inside the page table, there are two meta-data that needs to be kept track of, i.e the dirty flag and pin.
+* use pin to mark the certain page table entry as is being read by some threads.
+This will prevent other threads to evict the page entry.
+* dirty flag: mark the page in buffer pool has been modified and we need to make sure it is writen back to disk.

+####3.1.3 page table and hash
+* static hashing: means that we know all the keys we want to hash before hand.
+We do not need to delete and update the key/value.
+Example: linear probe hashing, Robin hood hashing, cuckoo hashing
+* dynamic hashing: dynamic hash tables are able to grow and shrink on demand.
+Example, Extendible hashing and Chained hashing

+### 3.2 replacement policy
+* LRU

+### 3.3 multiple buffer pools
+* buffer pool per database instance
+* buffer pool per page type: index page, tuple pages
+* Thus, we do not need thread-safe guarentee.

+## 4. Extendible hashing
+###4.1 extendible vs chained hashing
+* Chained hashing is how JDK hashmap is implemented
+* extension of chained hashing, the difference is that the chained hash will increment the linked list of buckets to solve collision.
+But the extendible hashing tries to keep the bucket size the same so that we do not have to do linear scan, when collision happens.
+* The basic idea is to create new bucket, when the old one is full.

+####4.2 internal data structure
+* There are two data structures the extendible hash table maintain: **global slots** and **local buckets**.
+* The globle slot is a pointer which points to a local bucket.
+* There are two depths the extendible hashing maintain: **global depth** and **local depth**.
+ * The hash table first hash the key and then use global depth to fetch the bits from the hashed key to find the cooresponding global slot.
+ * Thus, we can see the global depth bit controls which local bucket to go to search.
+* the local depth bit represents what global slots are referening to this local bucket.
+Since local depth can be shorter than global depth, it means there are more than two global slots that are referencing this local buckets
+* Note global depth equals the **largest** number of local depth.